chiragpatil-ml/YouTubeNotebook/Computer Vision/ResNet/README.md

-# Setting Up Qdrant Vector Database
+# Implement ResNet

-This notebook contains code to implement ResNet.
+This notebook contains code to implement ResNet using Pytorch.

 ## Overview